 - Flea treatment may be given or sent home with you.

 The total cost of the first appointment is widely variable depending on the exact procedures, the clinic’s policies, your geographical area, and the puppy’s medical history.
-The average cost ranges from free to $150.
-Some clinics offer coupons or fee waivers for first-time appointments, though.
-You can ask about this before scheduling your appointment.

 Pet insurance isn’t necessary for your puppy’s first vet appointment, but you should look into it for ongoing care.
 During the appointment, ask the vet for recommendations on insurance plans.
 Some pet insurance companies even offer free coverage for one month after your first vet appointment if you fill out a form.

 Keep in mind that most pet insurance companies require a physical exam because they don’t cover preexisting conditions.
 Do some research on how comprehensive different plans are and how much you’ll have to pay.
 For example, do they cover wellness appointments and genetic conditions?
+What is your deductible?
+Does the policy have a lifetime or per-condition maximum coverage?

 After the appointment